DanielJutila/password-generator/README.md

 ## Credits

 Brother in law, Called him up because my code looked messy.
 He said I could clean up a lot of code by looping through the object.
+Helped me not DRY code

 Got me on my way for getting for-loop working with object.
 - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...in